drym-org/symex.el/README.rst

 Symex (pronounced @emph{sim-ex}) is an intuitive modal way to edit code, built on top of an expressive domain-specific language (DSL) for tree-oriented operations.

-This design allows it to offer a large array of useful features with short and memorable (and of course, customizable) keybindings, allowing you to edit code fluently.
+This unique design allows it to offer a large array of useful features with short and memorable (and of course, customizable) keybindings, allowing you to edit code fluently.
 It also gives you the ability to define your own structural operations using the same DSL that Symex implements many of its features in.

+Symex supports all flavors of Lisp, and most other languages, too (e.g., Python, JavaScript), via Emacs's built-in tree-sitter facilities.
+Please see the manual for `how best to set up Symex for your favorite language <https://drym-org.github.io/symex.el/Languages-Supported.html>`_.

 Some features of Symex include: